Deadlines for admissions: February 7, May 9, September 5 and November 7, 2014

 Good knowledge of English is an essential prerequisite in order to conduct research studies at KI.

-Application to the postgraduate program occurs 4 times per year (see timetable at the beginning of each semester).
+Application to doctoral education occurs 4 times per year (see timetable at the beginning of each semester).
 Applications received after the deadline will not be addressed until the subsequent admission.

 The application should be submitted in the following order:

 Prospective students must contact the faculty member responsible for the specific research subject of interest in order to prepare the course plan prior to submission of the application.

 The purpose of the research study plan is to indicate which projects will be conducted during the research education, and to attempt to identify how they might lead to achievement of intended learning outcomes.
 The project description should not exceed 5 A4 pages (references included) and should be written so that non-experts can understand.

 For research education courses, attempt to identify which courses will provide subject-specific knowledge as well as general courses.
 If you will be part of a research education school, it is NOT acceptable to only write `Forskaskolan kurser´ - list the component courses within the programme, as these may vary from year-to-year.

 A mentor is someone who will have no financial obligation or direct obligation to input scientifically to the project, but is more of a person who you respect as a confidant - someone to talk to about your career opportunities, how you are doing and to be there to advise you in case problems arise within the lab.